startupjs/startupjs/packages/startupjs/README.md

 ### `beforeStart`

+Use this hook to execute code before starting the Express server

-You should pass props and receive it as an argument in the server field of createPlugin
+**Note:** You should pass props and receive it as an argument in the server field of createPlugin

 ```js
   beforeStart: (expressApp) => {